-- c.
-At any location where required bending radius is shorter than the minimum bending radius allowable using bell-and-spigot joint deflection - d.
-At all locations where PVC pipe slope exceeds 20% - e.
-At all other locations indicated on the Drawings - f.
-At any other locations at Contractor's option and expense - C. Install ductile iron piping and fittings according to AWWA C600. - 1.
+- A. Install bell-and-spigot PVC pipe in accordance with AWWA C605, AWWA M23 and pipe manufacturer's instructions, whichever is most stringent. - 1.
+Use only lubricants supplied by the pipe manufacturer and apply to both bell and spigot ends of the joint, in accordance with manufacturer's recommendations. - 2.
+Clean the gasket, bell, groove and spigot immediately prior to connecting pipe joints. - 3.
+Do not over-insert pipe joints.
+Any over-inserted pipe joints shall be removed and the pipe bell and gasket inspected for damage.
+Any damaged bells or gaskets shall be discarded and replaced. - 4.
+Cut pipe ends square, ream pipe and tube ends to full pipe diameter, remove burrs.
+Use only equipment specifically designed for pipe cutting.
+The use of chisels or hand saws will not be permitted.
+Grind edges smooth with beveled end for push-on connections. - B. Install ductile iron piping and fittings according to AWWA C600. - 1.
 Encase all ductile iron pipe and fittings that are not cathodically protected in polyethylene, per AWWA C105, Method "A". - a.
 Use two (2) separate polyethylene jackets. - 1) Inner jacket: V-bio enhanced polyethylene - 2) Outer jacket: standard polyethylene - b.
 No tears, cuts, rips or other breaks in the polyethylene encasement shall be acceptable.
 No dirt, water or debris inside the encasement shall be acceptable. - c.
 When installing ductile iron pipe floor penetrations under buildings and concrete slabs, bring both layers of polyethylene into the slab inside the roof felt isolation joint.
 Trim and tape the PE at the mid-point of the slab thickness (e.g. 6" below the floor for a 12" slab).
 Wrap the felt outside both layers of polyethylene.
 Trim the felt to 2" above the floor and seal with silicone. - d.
 When installing ductile iron floor drain lines, bring both layers of polyethylene into the slab, trim, and tape to pipe just below the inset floor drain. - e.
-Do not polyethylene encase any ductile iron fitting that has cathodic protection. - f.
 Use only 10-mil UHMW polyethylene film to tape the PE jackets.
 Do not use duct tape. - 2.
-For pressure bearing pipes, no bell and spigot joints shall be allowed. - 3.
-For Non-pressure bearing pipes (i.e. drain lines), install joints in accordance with manufacturer's recommendations. - 4.
+For pressure bearing pipes, no bell and spigot joints shall be allowed.

+- 3. For Non-pressure bearing pipes (i.e. drain lines), install joints in accordance with manufacturer's recommendations. - 4.
 Any damaged shop-applied coatings shall be repaired in accordance with manufacturers specification or this section for FBE coated pipes.
-In the event that field repair is required due to damage of shop-applied coating, Contractor shall notify Engineer prior to making the repair. - D. Install steel pipe in accordance with AWWA M11.
+In the event that field repair is required due to damage of shop-applied coating, Contractor shall notify Engineer prior to making the repair. - C. Install steel pipe in accordance with AWWA M11.
 Field weld and test steel pipe, as needed, in accordance with AWWA C206, except as follows: - 1.
 Test field welds by ultrasonic or radiographic method, in accordance with AWS D1.1. - 2.
 Do not field weld pipe without permission from the Engineer.